Diffusion of relativistic charged particles and field lines in isotropic turbulence: I. Numerical simulations: Introduction

 The outline of this paper is as follows.
 In Sec.~\ref{sec:methods}, we explain the preparation of an isotropic, turbulent magnetic field on a computer, describe the test particle simulations and introduce the various correlation functions and diffusion coefficients we determined from the simulation results.
 Our results are presented and discussed in Sec.~\ref{sec:results}.
-Sec.~\ref{sec:uncertainties} contains a discussion of various sources of systematic uncertainties.
 We put our results into context in Sec.~\ref{sec:discussion}, offering some thoughts on the phenomenological consequences of our findings, and conclude in Sec.~\ref{sec:conclusion}.